Table Rocks Management Area

 The 4,864-acre Table Rocks Management Area is cooperatively owned and administered by the BLM Medford District (2,105 acres) and The Nature Conservancy (2,759 acres).
 Memorandums of Understanding signed in 2011 and 2012 with the Confederated Tribes of the Grand Ronde and the Cow Creek Band of Umpqua Tribe of Indians allow for coordinating resources to protect the Table Rocks for present and future generations.
 A cooperative management plan for the area was completed in 2013.

-The Table Rock Environmental Education program began over 20 years ago and marked the beginning of a partnership between the Bureau of Land Management and The Nature Conservancy.
+The Table Rock Environmental Education program began nearly 40 years ago and marked the beginning of a partnership between the Bureau of Land Management and The Nature Conservancy.
 In the first few years, less than 100 individuals participated in guided hikes.
-Today, the BLM environmental educators host over 4,600 school children, teachers, parents, and other participating groups on guided hikes to the summit.
-In addition, over 500 individuals from the general public are led by volunteer specialists on hikes during the weekends in April and May.
+Today, the BLM environmental educators host thousands of teachers, parents, and other participating groups on guided hikes to the summit.

-The hikes for the general public are organized by both the BLM and the Nature Conservancy.
-A few weeks prior to the public hikes, the schedules are advertised in local newspapers and online, providing a brief description of themes including specialties such as archaeology, botany, fire ecology, and much more!
+The weekend hikes for the public are organized by both the BLM and the Nature Conservancy.
+A few weeks prior to the public hikes, the schedules are advertised in local newspapers and online, providing a brief description of themes including specialties such as archaeology, botany, geology, and much more!
+Weekend hikes occur in April, May, and June.
+Please see Spring Hikes Program tab below for the full schedule.

 - Know Before You Go